Running On A HPC With Slurm

 clone is and the name of the conda environment.
 This script will also ask about a project directory and config, if this is your first time initializing flepiMoP

-GitHub repository to the same directory to use as a test.
+directory as a test.

 Upon completing this script it will output a sample set of commands to run to quickly test if the installation/initialization has gone okay.